IrregularPorygon/Rainmeter-Program-Switches/README.md

 ## Running the build

 Once all of that's done, open up command prompt (run -> cmd) and navigate to the directory that you extraced to. (i.e. cd C:\path\to\extracted\folder)
+### IMPORTANT NOTE: Make sure you run cmd as administrator, otherwise the skins won't work!

 Then, run "gradlew build"